Minneapolis mayor, business groups announce $5 million in private spending to transform public safety

 Three council members — President Lisa Bender and public safety committee leaders Phillipe Cunningham and Steve Fletcher — have previewed a plan to cut nearly $8 million from the department and use it to fund violence prevention, mental health crisis teams, and alternative responses to some calls currently handled by police.

-Frey said Thursday morning that he believes some of those efforts have merit, but that they require more research and that the city should not further cut its police force to achieve those goals.
+Frey said Thursday morning that he believes some of those efforts have merit, but that they require more detailed operational plans before launching and that the city should not further cut its police force to achieve those goals.

 He said of the new fund, "What it also allows us to do is to do our homework."